 We expect that the payments we will be required to make under the tax receivable agreement will be substantial.
 Assuming no material changes in relevant tax law, that there are no future redemptions or exchanges of Class A Units and that we earn sufficient taxable income to realize all tax benefits that are subject to the tax receivable agreement, the tax savings associated with acquisitions of common units in the Business Combination would aggregate to approximately \$148.0 million over 15 years from the date of the Closing.
 Under this scenario, we would be required to pay to the WMH LLC Class A equity holders approximately 85% of such amount, or \$126.2 million, over the 15-year period from the date of the Closing.
-The actual amounts we will be required to pay may materially differ from these hypothetical amounts, because potential future tax savings that we will be deemed to realize, and the tax receivable agreement payments made by us, will be calculated based in part on the market value of the Class A Common Stock at the time of each redemption or exchange under the exchange agreement and the prevailing applicable tax rates applicable to us over the life of the tax receivable agreement.
-Payments under the tax subject to the tax receivable agreement.
+The actual amounts we will be required to pay may materially differ from these hypothetical amounts, because potential future tax savings that we will be deemed to realize, and the tax receivable agreement payments made by us, will be calculated based in part on the market value of the Class A Common Stock at the time of each redemption or exchange under the exchange agreement and the prevailing applicable tax rates applicable to us over the life of the tax receivable agreement and will depend on us generating sufficient taxable income to realize the tax benefits that are subject to the tax receivable agreement.
 Payments under the tax receivable agreement are not conditioned on the WMH LLC Class A equity holders' continued ownership of us.